currocam/IdentityByDescentDispersal.jl/README.md

 This Julia package implements a method proposed by [Ringbauer et al. (2017)](10.1534/genetics.116.196220) to estimate effective densities and effective dispersal rates from identity-by-descent blocks.

-This method assumes a diffusion approximation to trace genetic ancestry and leverages coalescent theory to derive analytical formulas for the expected number of identity-by-descent blocks shared between a pair of individuals that are $r$ units apart according to a certain demographic model $\theta$.
+This method assumes a diffusion approximation to trace genetic ancestry and leverages coalescent theory to derive analytical formulas for the expected density of identity-by-descent blocks shared between a pair of individuals that are $r$ units apart according to a certain demographic model $\theta$.

 ```julia
 using IdentityByDescentDispersal